lourw/career-advising/main.md

 US Tech                 | Salesforce, Tableau, Workday        | Summer | August | November

 :exclamation: Technology roles are often hired on a rolling basis.
 If you wait too long, there's always the chance a position will get filled

+## FAQ

+How many resumes do I need to send out before I get a job?
+> No idea, but let's just say 50 every two weeks as a rough benchmark